ranja-sarkar/Dockerize-your-DS-project/Example/readme.md

 # Operationalize

-Like any other tool, notebooks are good for some purposes but bad for some other.
+Notebooks, like any tool are good for some purposes but bad for some other.

 They are good at coding to test out an idea, quick data exploration and visualization, and maybe build out some ML models too.
 However, they are bad at modularization (reusability), testability, reproducability, versioning and collaboration.